 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
-Include risk rating and summary of findings below N/A
+Include risk rating and summary of findings below

 Has there been involvement of Patients, Public and other key stakeholders?
-Include summary of findings below N/A
+Include summary of findings below

+N/A

 Have any Conflicts of Interest been identified/ actions taken?

 None

-Governing Body Assurance Framework N/A
+Governing Body Assurance Framework

+N/A

+Identification of Key Risks

+N/A